Disease Guide ·Urinary Tract Infection (UTI) ·2026

 Deductible vs Treatment Cost

 A single UTI costs $200-$1,000.
-If your annual deductible is $500, you might barely break even on a simple UTI.
-Insurance makes more sense when UTIs lead to deeper diagnostics — ultrasounds, X-rays, or surgery for bladder stones.
+With a $500 annual deductible, you barely break even.
+Insurance makes more sense when UTIs require ultrasounds, X-rays, or bladder stone surgery.

 Red flag · Coverage